mschuchard/terraform-provider-stdlib/docs/data-sources/has_values.md

 ### Required

-- `map` (Map of String) Input map parameter from which to check a value's existence.
+- `map` (Map of String) Input map parameter from which to check the values' existence.
 - `values` (List of String) Names of the values to check for existence in the map.

 ### Optional